awsdocs/aws-parallelcluster-user-guide/doc_source/network-configuration-v3.md

 **Note**
 When `UseEc2Hostnames` is set to `true`, Slurm configuration file is set with ParallelCluster prolog and epilog scripts:
-+ prolog is executed to add nodes info to /etc/hosts on compute nodes when each job is allocated\.
++ prolog runs to add nodes info to /etc/hosts on compute nodes when each job is allocated\.
-+ epilog is executed to clean contents written by prolog\.
++ epilog runs to clean contents written by prolog\.

 **Cluster configuration**